 You should hire an attorney and go to court to get the warrant cleared up as soon as possible.
 If you cannot afford an attorney, contact your local public defenders office, let them know your situation and appear with one of them.

 What is the simple procedure to change "arrested" to "detained"?
 It's as simple as going to the Police Station and filling out the form correct?
 And this will change the status?
 How long does it take for the status change?
-Can anyone go and get the form that honor 849.5 code/law?
-Can we fill it out...
+Can anyone go and get the form that honor 849.5...
 Read more »

 The police department can issue a Detention only letter for you.
 Any records check will reflect a detention only.
 If that isn’t sufficient you may need to file a petition for factual innocence at the courthouse where your case would have been heard had it been filed.
 That is a noticed motion with...Read more »